SaturdayGenfo/saturdaygenfo.github.io/content/posts/symmetric-gradients.md

 It turns out that this problem of computing gradients with respect to a symmetric matrix is common enough that several confusing threads on mathoverflow on the topic exist.
 Each proposing slightly different solutions, with some, surprisingly, arguing that gradients of scalar functions of symmetric matrices aren't well defined.

 This doesn't make sense.
 Again, there should be nothing fancy required for computing gradients of symmetric matrices.
-Luckily for us, Shriram Srinivasan and Nishant Panda[^reference] pinpointed the root of the confusion: there were some imprecisions in the early litterature[^brewer] on the topic about what exactly we mean by _gradient_ which led to the appearance of some odd formulas.
+Luckily for us, Shriram Srinivasan and Nishant Panda[^reference] pinpointed the root of the confusion: there were some imprecisions in the early litterature[^brewer] on the topic about what exactly we mean by _gradient_.
+This is what led to the appearance of some odd formulas making obscure what should be simple.

 At the heart of the matter is the question:
 ```